velocityzen/units/README.md

 Units provides an ability to add number of component instances to a set and then call init function on each of them with guarantee that all other components are instantiated.

-Can also be used on client side using [browserify](https://github.com/substack/node-browserify) or similar tool.

 ## Example

 ```js